Where does the candidate start?

-- Exams must be scheduled at least 30 days prior to your preferred exam date.
+- Select their desired exam date from the exam schedule.
+The exam must be scheduled at least 30 days prior to the preferred exam date.

 - Determine and secure the preferred location and proctoring administration.

 - Email the completed digital version to email@example.com.

 - APWA will confirm receipt of the application and initiate discussions with the proctor to ensure they are trained and prepared and software is loaded.

 - The candidate and proctor will be notified of the specifics of the schedule within 14 days of the scheduled exam date.

 Place of Employment